shanet/Cryptully/docs/protocol.rst

 Encryption Details
 ------------------

-* 1568-bit secret is exchanged via Diffie-Hellman.
+* 2048-bit prime is used to generate and exchange a shared secret via Diffie-Hellman.
 * The Socialist Millionaire protocol (as defined by Off-The-Record) is used to verify the Diffie-Hellman secret.
 * An AES key is the first 32 bytes of the SHA512 digest of the Diffie-Hellman secret.
 The IV last 32 bytes of this hash.
 * All AES operations are with a 256-bit key in CBC mode.